Second College Grant, New Hampshire

 Second College Grant (also known as the Dartmouth College Grant) is a township in Coös County, New Hampshire, United States.
 The area of this township is owned and controlled by Dartmouth College.
 As of the 2020 census, the grant had a population of one.

 In New Hampshire, locations, grants, purchases, and townships (which are different from towns) are unincorporated portions of a county which are not part of any town and have limited self-government (if any, as many are uninhabited).

 Trails and cabins are available for use by the Dartmouth community, and are maintained by the Dartmouth Outing Club and Dartmouth's Outdoor Programs Office.
 The DOC maintains three cabins available for rent by DOC members (Peaks, Alder Brook, and Stoddard), and the OPO maintains seven cabins for use by Dartmouth-affiliated individuals and their guests.
 Many freshmen spend a few days in the grant as part of their freshmen trips just before freshman orientation.
 The grant is also used for timber production, but forest-friendly, sustainable practices are employed.

 Geography

 The grant is bounded by the Maine border to the east, Atkinson and Gilmanton Academy Grant to the north, Dix's Grant to the west, and Wentworth Location to the south.
 One of the other contemporaneous "Dartmouth" grants was to the north of Dixville but was annexed as the eastern end of Clarksville.

 According to the United States Census Bureau, the grant has a total area of 108.4 sqkm, of which 107.1 sqkm are land and 1.3 sqkm, or 1.21%, are water.
 The highest point is a 2840 ft knoll just west of Mount Tucker.

 Two rivers, the Dead Diamond and the Swift Diamond, flow through and join together in the Second College Grant.
-The Dead Diamond then flows into the Magalloway River in the southeast corner of the grant.
+The Dead Diamond then flows into the Magalloway River in the southeastern corner of the grant.
 The entire grant is part of the Androscoggin River watershed.